NexusMutual/docs/docs/protocol/capital-pool/investments.md

 ## Nexus Mutual Enzyme vault

-[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracked the capital pool allocation to the M11 Credit wETH lending pool on Maple Finance.
-The funds have been withdrawn from the M11 Credit wETH pool and the wETH is held in the Nexus Mutual Enzyme vault, where anyone can review the financial performance of the vault, movement/deployment of funds through the vault, and earnings over time.
+[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracked the initial capital pool allocation to the M11 Credit WETH lending pool on Maple Finance.
+The funds were withdrawn from the M11 Credit WETH pool in February 2023 and 50% of the WETH held in the Nexus Mutual Enzyme vault has been allocated to ETH staking with Kiln.
+Anyone can review the financial performance of the vault, movement/deployment of funds through the vault, and earnings over time.